adbar/trafilatura/README.rst

 *Trafilatura* is distributed under the `GNU General Public License v3.0 <https://github.com/adbar/trafilatura/blob/master/LICENSE>`_.
 This license promotes collaboration in software development and ensures that Trafilatura's code remains publicly accessible.

-If you wish to redistribute this library but are concerned about the license conditions, consider interacting `at arm's length <https://www.gnu.org/licenses/gpl-faq.html#GPLInProprietarySystem>`_, multi-licensing with `compatible licenses <https://en.wikipedia.org/wiki/GNU_General_Public_License#Compatibility_and_multi-licensing>`_, or `contacting the author <#author>`_ for more options.
+If you wish to redistribute this library but are concerned about the license conditions, consider interacting `at arms length <https://www.gnu.org/licenses/gpl-faq.html#GPLInProprietarySystem>`_, combining with `compatible licenses <https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses>`_, or `contacting the author <#author>`_ for more options.

 For insights into GPL and free software licensing with emphasis on a business context, see `GPL and Free Software Licensing: What's in it for Business? <https://web.archive.org/web/20230127221311/https://www.techrepublic.com/article/gpl-and-free-software-licensing-whats-in-it-for-business/>`_